 - Security updates fix major vulnerabilities.
 You cannot defer security updates at all.

 - Feature updates include new features and significant updates to existing features.
-When you defer updates using the regular Windows Update interface, feature updates are not downloaded for a period of 60 days.
-Using Group Policy, you can specify a deferral period of up to 180 days.
+You can defer feature updates for up to 365 days.

 - Quality updates are more like traditional operating system updates and include minor security fixes, critical, and driver updates.
-When you defer updates using the Windows Update interface, quality updates are not downloaded for a period of 35 days by default.
-Using Group Policy, you can set the deferral period anywhere up to 30 days.
+You can defer quality updates for up to 30 days.

 Before you get started, be aware that the Local Group Policy Editor is a pretty powerful tool.
 If you’ve never used it before, it’s worth taking some time to learn what it can do.
 Also, if you’re on a company network, do everyone a favor and check with your admin first.
 If your work computer is part of a domain, it’s also likely that it’s part of a domain group policy that will supersede the local group policy, anyway.